Pes cavus: Types

 The term pes cavus encompasses a broad spectrum of foot deformities.
-Three main types of pes cavus are regularly described in the literature: pes cavovarus, pes calcaneocavus, and ‘pure’ pes cavus.
+Three main types of pes cavus are regularly described in the literature: pes cavovarus, pes calcaneocavus, and 'pure' pes cavus.
 The three types of pes cavus can be distinguished by their aetiology, clinical signs and radiological appearance.

+Pes cavovarus

-Pes cavovarus, the most common type of pes cavus, is seen primarily in neuromuscular disorders such as Charcot-Marie-Tooth disease and, in cases of unknown aetiology, is conventionally termed ‘idiopathic’.
+Pes cavovarus, the most common type of pes cavus, is seen primarily in neuromuscular disorders such as Charcot-Marie-Tooth disease and, in cases of unknown aetiology, is conventionally termed 'idiopathic'.
 Pes cavovarus presents with the calcaneus in varus, the first metatarsal plantarflexed, and a claw-toe deformity.
 Radiological analysis of pes cavus in Charcot-Marie-Tooth disease shows the forefoot is typically plantarflexed in relation to the rearfoot.

+Pes calcaneocavus

 In the pes calcaneocavus foot, which is seen primarily following paralysis of the triceps surae due to poliomyelitis, the calcaneus is dorsiflexed and the forefoot is plantarflexed.
 Radiological analysis of pes calcaneocavus reveals a large talo-calcaneal angle.

+Subtle pes cavus

-In ‘pure’ pes cavus, the calcaneus is neither dorsiflexed nor in varus and is highly arched due to a plantarflexed position of the forefoot on the rearfoot.
+In 'pure' pes cavus, the calcaneus is neither dorsiflexed nor in varus and is highly arched due to a plantarflexed position of the forefoot on the rearfoot.

-A combination of any or all of these elements can also be seen in a ‘combined’ type of pes cavus that may be further categorized as flexible or rigid.
+A combination of any or all of these elements can also be seen in a 'combined' type of pes cavus that may be further categorized as flexible or rigid.

 Despite various presentations and descriptions of pes cavus, not all incarnations are characterised by an abnormally high medial longitudinal arch, gait disturbances, and resultant foot pathology.

-Treatment

-Surgical treatment is only initiated if there is severe pain, as the available operations can be difficult.
-Otherwise, high arches may be handled with care and proper treatment.
+Management

+Non-operative

 Suggested conservative management of patients with painful pes cavus typically involves strategies to reduce and redistribute plantar pressure loading with the use of foot orthoses and specialised cushioned footwear.
 Other non-surgical rehabilitation approaches include stretching and strengthening of tight and weak muscles, debridement of plantar callosities, osseous mobilization, massage, chiropractic manipulation of the foot and ankle, and strategies to improve balance.

+Operative

+Surgical treatment is only initiated if there is severe pain, as the available operations can be difficult.

 There are also numerous surgical approaches described in the literature that are aimed at correcting the deformity and rebalancing the foot.
 Surgical procedures fall into three main groups: